 Recent studies indicate that most cases of MODY—as many as 95%—are misdiagnosed as type 1 or type 2 diabetes.1 MODY testing can help clinicians identify patients for appropriate treatment.
 A diagnosis of MODY can also help identify other affected family members earlier and help predict the prognosis of the disease.
 Another benefit is that it can explain symptoms other than hyperglycemia and can help physicians monitor the patient for associated complications, such as renal disease.2

 The MODY Genetic Profile test was developed through a coordinated team effort, including members of the lab, operations, and our scientific team.
 Personally, I enjoyed the challenge of applying both scientific skills and craftsmanship to create this highly complex test.
 Throughout the months of experimentation, I benefitted from the support of all the team members who provided valuable insight, encouragement, and growing enthusiasm to make this test available to physicians and their patients.
+Later, we moved the testing to our next generation sequencing platform and also added an expanded MODY panel.

 The American Diabetes Association Guidelines recommend MODY screening for patients with atypical diabetes.2 Patients with MODY can present with several different clinical features, and it is becoming more difficult to differentiate between forms of diabetes.2,3 It is important to look at the overall clinical picture, including BMI and age, but also consider patient characteristics, family history, and lab results such as autoantibodies, c-peptide, and HbA1c.2,3